 An operating segment is defined as a component of an enterprise that engages in business activities which generate revenue and incur expense, and the operating results of which are reviewed by management.
-At December 31, 2023, the Company's business activities are comprised of two operating segments, which are community banking and insurance brokerage services.
-The Company has evaluated the provisions of ASC Topic 280, Segment Reporting, and determined that segment reporting information related to EU (Insurance Brokerage Services segment) is required to be presented because the segment had adopted a board of directors that conducted board meetings independent from the Company.
-In addition, the segment comprised a significant amount to total noninterest income, even though the segment is less than 10% of the combined assets of the Company.
-See Note 19 - Segment Reporting and Related Information for more information.
+The Company has evaluated the provisions of ASC Topic 280, Segment Reporting, and determined that at December 31, 2024, the Company had one reportable segment, community banking services.
+Prior to 2024, the Company had two reportable segments, consisting of community banking services and insurance brokerage services.
+Prior to 2024, segment reporting information related to EU (Insurance Brokerage Services segment) was required to be presented because the segment had adopted a board of directors that conducted board meetings independent from the Company.
+In addition, the segment comprised a significant amount to total noninterest income, even though the segment's revenue was less than 10% of the combined revenues of all operating segments, the segment's profit was less than 10% of the reported profit of all operating segments and the segment's assets were less than 10% of the combined assets of the Company.
+Following the sale of EU on December 8, 2023, the Company determined that the insurance brokerage services segment was no longer reportable.
+See Note 21 - Segment Reporting and Related Information for more information.